-Security systems are in place including fence lines, locks and door access systems which afford authorised access only and allow movement between different parts of buildings at specific times.
-In addition, we have adopted signing in systems and issue visitors' badges to authorised visitors.
+Most schools have security systems in place including fence lines, locks and door access systems which afford authorised access only and allow movement between different parts of buildings at specific times.
+In addition, many schools have adopted signing in systems and issue visitors' badges to authorised visitors.